-A youth pastor emailed me recently.
-He’s frustrated that his pastor continually caves into pressures of a few leaders in the church.
+A youth pastor emailed me.
+He’s frustrated his pastor continually caves into pressures of a few leaders in the church.
 They are not supportive of the youth ministry, even though it’s the fastest growing area of the church.

 The pastor’s solution?
 Cut back on the youth ministry expenditures to keep the deacons happy.

 I’d love to tell you this is an isolated issue, but I’ve written about these type situations before.
 Obviously, I don’t have all the facts, but based on what I do know, it sounds like the pastor is a weak leader.

 And, I hate labeling a pastor weak on anything.
 Certainly I’ve been week on many things.
 Preaching.
 Shepherding.
 Staff development.
 And, yes, leading.
 You name it – I’ve been weak.

 But, we have to label the problem before we can hope to find solutions.

 Have you ever known a weak leader?
 They’re usually easy to spot.